Vectron (locomotive): Vectron Dual Mode Diesel

-The Vectron Dual Mode is the first dual-mode variant of the family.
+The Vectron Dual Mode Diesel is the first dual-mode variant of the family.

-It supports the 15 kV 16.7 Hz~ electrical system with 2400 kV output and has a MTU 16V 4000 R84 diesel motor that supports maximum 2000 kW of output.
+It supports the 15 kV 16.7 Hz~ electrical system with 2,400 kW output and has a MTU 16V 4000 R84 diesel motor that supports maximum 2,000 kW of output.
 The maximum operating speed is 160 km/h.

 The Vectron Dual Mode is designed to operate passenger/cargo services on a mix of both electrified and non-electrified track segments.

-It is designated as Class 248 in Germany.
+It is designated as Class 248 in Germany and Class 3193 in Austria.